Safeguarding residents and the community

 We've also added ‘county lines’ to our list of types of child abuse.

-An adult is anyone aged 18 or over and the Care Act 2014 stipulates that safeguarding duties apply to an adult who:
+The Care Act 2014 stipulates that safeguarding duties apply to an adult who:

 - is experiencing, or at risk of, abuse or neglect